Johnny-Connor/SurvivalGame/README.md

 # About it

-A game I made in just 6 days for [Brackeys Game Jam 2022.2](https://itch.io/jam/brackeys-8), whose theme was "You're not alone".
+A game I made for [Brackeys Game Jam 2022.2](https://itch.io/jam/brackeys-8), whose theme was "You're not alone".
 You can play the game in your browser by clicking [here](https://johnny-connor.itch.io/survival-game).

 # Development

 In this jam, participants had 7 days to develop their games.
-I had planned to finish the game a day before the submission day so I could review my game and maybe add some features but, as usual in game jams, unexpected things happened, so the schedule went somewhat like this:
+I had planned to finish my game a day before the submission day so I could have some time to further polish and maybe add some extra features in it.
+However, as usual in game jams, unexpected things happened, so the schedule went somewhat like this:

 * Day 1: Game's Idea
 * Day 2: Game's Art